 There’s another way though.
 Instead of using electricity to cool data centers, a handful of companies at the forefront of efficiency are capturing that waste heat and using it to defray energy use elsewhere.
 Not only does this reduce costs and carbon emissions, it has an appealing elegance.
 That elegance could come in handy as data centers fight the perception that they are at best ambivalent toward and at worst harmful to their surrounding communities.

-Among the most recent to start using recycled heat is Facebook, which is putting its waste heat to use heating nearby homes in Odense, Denmark.
+Among the most recent to start using recycled heat is Facebook, which will be putting its waste heat to use heating nearby homes in Odense, Denmark.
 The company claims that its servers will be able to heat an expected 6,900 homes in the area, according to Energy Manager Today.
+The heat recovered from the data center, already powered by renewable wind energy, will be channeled into a heat pump facility to generate hot water than can be used to heat the neighboring community.

 At least two other companies with Denmark-based data centers are pursuing similar strategies.
 Fast fashion retailer H&M has been distributing waste heat to nearby homes since 2013 and has plans to build a new, 1 MW data center that will be capable of heating up to 2,500 apartments at full load.
 Apple is also building a data center in the country and plans to run it with fully renewable energy and use waste heat to warm up nearby office buildings.